Self-advocacy

 - Digital Inclusion: We want all people with learning disabilities and autism to have online access (should they want it) and access to support and training to get online.
 We want people to have access to internet without having to get into debt because of it.

-- Self Advocacy Works: Lewisham Speaking Up is part of a network of groups and individuals campaigning to raise the profile and importance of self advocacy to people with learning disabilities and their allies.
-We would like to see a self advocacy service in every area of the country.
+- Self-Advocacy Works: We are part of a network of groups and individuals campaigning to raise the profile and importance of self-advocacy to people with learning disabilities and their allies.
+We would like to see a self-advocacy service in every area of the country.